qorix-group/process_description/process/process_areas/implementation/implementation_concept.rst

 Interface View
 ``````````````
-For every unit, it should show the interface provided by that unit.
-For each unit and corresponding
+For every unit, the Interface View should display the interfaces provided by that unit.
-interface, there shall be an implementation and documentation which is generated for the implementation
+For each unit and its corresponding interfaces, an implementation and documentation must
-will have the units description and the interface.
-According the template the attributes shall be
-filled and corresponding element is shown in the documentation generated form the implementation.
+be created.
+Since keeping both in sync can be challenging, it is recommended to generate
+the documentation from the implementation using appropriate tools.

+The following section provides templates for defining needs within the source code:

 For cpp using doxygen comments-